 Love kids?
-Turn your passion into your profession.
+Turn your passion into your profession with a child development degree.
 Learn to conduct research, design programs, and provide services that make a positive impact on the development of infants and young children.

 About the Program

 When you study child development at Mills, you’ll gain a deep understanding of growth and learning in children from birth to eight years of age.
 Rigorous course work will provide you with a strong foundation in theory, research methods, and issues faced by children and families from diverse backgrounds.
 Your professors will include experienced preschool teachers and accomplished researchers at our highly rated School of Education, where several laboratories engage both undergraduate and graduate students in conducting investigations.